mbborromeo/vancouver-foodie-map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# System Dependencies

+Node 16.17.1\
+NPM 8.15.0

+You will need your own .env file in the root folder, and define REACT_APP_GOOGLE_MAPS_API_KEY so it equals your Google Maps API Key wrapped in quotation marks.
+Can use the .env.example file I provided, just be sure to rename it to .env and paste your key there.
+You will need to create a [Google Maps API Key](https://developers.google.com/maps/documentation/embed/get-api-key) first.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install the project and system dependencies.

 ### `npm start`